MAIN-MK-TAN/OmegaS/README.md

 ## TODO

-- (future) Add more research into public modules/docs
-- (future) *Add psychoacoustic simulations.
+- (future) *Add psychoacoustic simulator.
-- (focus)  Work on the 'C2'/CLI
+- (background task) Work on the 'C2'/CLI.
+- (focus) Add more research into public modules/docs.
+- (focus) Expirement with advanced simulations.

 ---